daryoha/daryoha/README.md

 ---

 - 🧠 I'm Computer Science student from Russia
-- 🌱 I’m currently learning C and Python
+- 🌱 I’m currently learning C++ and Python
 - 🎨 Interests: Reading, writing and going to the art galleries
 - ⚡  Fun fact: I'm vegan and a big fan of plushies
 - 😄 Pronouns: she/her